Twisted Diophantine approximation on manifolds: Introduction

 To begin with, we consider the non-manifold theory, that is, when $\MM=\R^m$.
 Underpinning this theory is the following fundamental result due to Kurzweil \cite{Kurzweil}.

 \begin{theorem}[Kurzweil, {\cite{Kurzweil}}] We have that

 \end{theorem}

 Recall, that $\bfalpha$ is said to be badly approximable if $\bfalpha \notin \WW_{c\psi}(\bf0)$ for some $c>0$ and $\psi(q)= q^{-n/m}$.
 For further details of badly approximable points see the discussion centred around \eqref{Bad} below.
 At this point it is enough to note that the set of such points is of zero measure.
 Returning to Kurzweil's theorem, a crucial observation to make is that there is an interplay between properties imposed on $\bfalpha$ and the class of approximation functions $\psi$ considered.
 Indeed, if we wish to include a larger class of $\bfalpha$ on the left hand side of \eqref{Kurz}, we would have to tighten the condition on $\psi$ on the right of \eqref{Kurz}.
-For instance, Chaika and Constantine \cite{MR3941149} established that \eqref{Kurz} holds for $\bfalpha$ from a much larger set of full measure if we request that the functions $\psi$ in \eqref{Kurz} are such that $q\mapsto q\psi(q)$ is nonincreasing.
+For instance, Chaika and Constantine \cite{MR3941149} established that \eqref{Kurz} holds for $\bfalpha$ from a much larger set of full measure if we request that the functions $\psi$ in \eqref{Kurz} are such that $q\mapsto q\psi(q)$ is nonincreasing\footnote{For completeness, we note that when $m=n=1$, Fuchs and Kim \cite{MR3494133} extended Kurzweil’s theorem to arbitrary $\alpha$ by replacing the series \eqref{psiseries} with an appropriately defined series involving the principal convergents of $\alpha$.}.
 Note that this interplay is not present in the standard theory where for any nonincreasing function $\psi$ such that \eqref{psiseries} diverges, $\WW_\psi(\bfbeta)$ has full Lebesgue measure irrespective of $\bfbeta \in \R^m$.

 The upshot of the above discussion is that even for the $\R^m$ setting, Khintchine type results within the twisted framework are dependent on the properties of $\bfalpha$ and $\psi$.
-Thus, in order to develop a twisted Khintchine type theory of Diophantine approximations on manifolds it is natural to introduce the following notion that brings into play the manifold.
+Thus, in order to develop a twisted Khintchine type theory of Diophantine approximations on manifolds it is natural to introduce the following notion that brings into play manifolds and formalises the trade-off between the properties of $\bfalpha$ and the admissible class of approximation functions $\psi$.
 Given an $m\times n$ matrix $\bfalpha$ and a class of approximation functions $\FF$, we will say that a manifold $\MM\subset\R^m$ is of: \begin{itemize} \item \emph{$\bfalpha$-twisted Khintchine type for convergence over $\FF$} if

 \item \emph{$\bfalpha$-twisted Khintchine type for divergence over $\FF$} if \end{itemize}